Keyboard shortcuts

 Example:

-swissarmyhammer test debug/logs --log_content "$(cat application.log)" --issue_description "API timeout errors"
+swissarmyhammer prompt test debug/logs --arg log_content="$(cat application.log)" --arg issue_description="API timeout errors"

 Example: